freecores/arm4u/readme.txt

 ARM4U is a "softcore" processor that was created in the context of an university project in the processor architecture laboratory at Ecole Polytechnique Fédérale de Lausanne ( http://lap.epfl.ch )

-We decided, one year after the complexion of the project, to release the processor on the site OpenCores ( http://www.opencores.org ) for free under the GPL licence in order to make the source code and doccumentation available to the general public.
+We decided, one year after the complexion of the project, to release the processor on the site OpenCores ( http://www.opencores.org ) for free under the GPL licence in order to make the source code and documentations available to the general public.
 It comes as-it with ABSOLUTELY NO WARRANTY.

 The ARM4U processor clones early ARM processors in functionality, it implements the almost full ARMv3 instruction set, and can be targeted by the GCC toolchain.
 It is free for use and distribute for anyone.
 However, if someone ever make a cool use of this processor, I would of course be very happy to know about it.
-This documentation doesn't cover the ARM by itself, for most info about the inner working of the processor (instruction set, etc...) please consult doccumentation of the ARM processors.
-This doccumentation instead covers how to use the softcore and what are the difference between it and a geniune ARM.
+This documentation doesn't cover the ARM by itself, for most info about the inner working of the processor (instruction set, etc...) please consult documentation of the ARM processors.
+This doccumentation instead covers how to use the softcore and what are the difference between it and a genuine ARM.

  **************************************
 ** Internal workings of the processor **